bearzx/DS.js/README.md

-Repo for DS.js source.
-Homepage: [DS.js](https://bearzx.github.io/DS.js/)
+Repo for DS.js.
+Click [here](https://bearzx.github.io/DS.js/) to go to the project page.

-MIT License.
+MIT License